haviad/copilot-orchestra/README.md

 - Edit the main section to change agent behavior, add new rules, or enforce project-specific conventions.

 **Add Custom Tools:**
 - Agents have access to various tools (file operations, terminal commands, etc.).
 The tool availability is managed by VS Code but you can provide guidance in instructions.
+You can also add MCP servers, if you use any.
+(I recommend getting `context7` setup.)

 ### Creating New Subagents